dulayjm/data-science-project/README.md

 * `sigma_dataset.csv`, which lists information about `omniglot-realfake` with regard to psychophysically-based research.
 It is used in the process of loading the `omniglot-realfake` data.

+Then, move into the classifiers directory.
+Some data loaders rely on being in this directory to work at this time.

 The five classifier files are as follows:
 * `random_supervised.py`, which contains the random baseline.
 * `nearest_neighbor.py`, which contains the k-Nearest Neighbor classifier.